 Death of an inmate at Millhaven Institution

-An inmate from the Millhaven Regional Treatment Centre has died while within custody, of apparent natural causes.
+An inmate from the Millhaven Institution regional treatment centre has died of apparent natural causes

-On July 7, 2022, Robert Ramm was pronounced deceased at the centre.
+On July 9, 2022, Andrew Watson, died while within Correctional Service Canada's custody.

-At the time of death, Ramm had been serving a sentence of 39 years, 4 months and 15 days, which commenced on January 26, 1987, for aggravated sexual assault.
+At the time of death, Watson had been serving an indeterminant sentence for first-degree murder, which commenced in 2017.

+As in all cases involving the death of an inmate, the CSC will review the circumstances.
+A coroner has also been notified.

 -